 Effect on Mutual Fund Investors

-If you find that your fund which outperformed the Price Return Index is under performing the Total Return Index, over a period of say 3 to 5 years, it is time to conduct a detailed performance review.
-In case the situation doesn’t improve, you might have to switch to alternate fund options.
+If you find that your fund which outperformed the Price Return Index is underperforming the Total Return Index, for say 3 to 5 years, it is time to conduct a detailed performance review.
+In case the situation doesn’t improve, then you might have to switch to alternate fund options.

 Investors elsewhere are gradually transitioning to passive investing.
 They are investing in low-cost investment vehicles like index funds and ETFs.
 You might think of the same to earn better returns.